Beetlejuice (musical): Productions

-Washington D.C.
+Washington, D.C.
 (2018)

-The musical had a pre-Broadway tryout at the National Theatre in Washington, D.C. for a limited run from October 14 to November 18, 2018.
+The musical had a pre-Broadway tryout at the National Theatre in Washington, D.C., for a limited run from October 14 to November 18, 2018.
 The production was directed by Alex Timbers and choreographed by Connor Gallagher, with musical direction by Kris Kukul, scenic design by David Korins, costume design by William Ivey Long, lighting design by Kenneth Posner, sound design by Peter Hylenski, projection design Peter Nigrini, puppet design by Michael Curry, special effects by Jeremy Chernick, illusions by Michael Weber, music producing by Matt Stine and dance arrangements by David Dabbon.
 The cast included Alex Brightman in the title role alongside Sophia Anne Caruso as Lydia, Kerry Butler and Rob McClure as Barbara and Adam, Leslie Kritzer and Adam Dannheisser as Delia and Charles, Jill Abramovitz and Danny Rutigliano as Maxine and Maxie, and Kelvin Moon Loh as Otho.

-Broadway (2019–2023)
+Broadway (2019–2023, 2025–2026)

 Beetlejuice premiered on Broadway at the Winter Garden Theatre with the same cast and creative team.
 Previews began on March 28, 2019, with an official opening night on April 25, 2019.
 David Josefsberg took over the role of Adam in September 2019, and understudy Presley Ryan took over the role of Lydia in February 2020 for the run's last two weeks.
 Due to a contractual commitment with the theatre to make room for a revival of The Music Man, the production was scheduled to close at the Winter Garden on June 6, 2020.
-However, after a total of 27 previews and 366 regular performances, the production played its last performance at the Winter Garden on March 10, 2020, before The Broadway League suspended performances of all Broadway productions because of the COVID-19 pandemic.
-The show released a successful cast album.
+However, after 27 previews and 366 regular performances, the production played its last performance at the Winter Garden on March 10, 2020, before The Broadway League suspended performances of all Broadway productions because of the COVID-19 pandemic.

 The production reopened at the Marquis Theatre on April 8, 2022, with Brightman returning in the title role and Butler, Josefsberg, Dannheisser, Kritzer, Loh, Rutigliano and Steingold reprising their roles.
 Elizabeth Teeter joined the cast as Lydia, with Michelle Aravena as Miss Argentina and Zonya Love as Maxine Dean/Juno.
-The production closed on January 8, 2023, after 679 performances and 27 previews.
+The production closed on January 8, 2023, after a total of 679 performances and 27 previews.

-The show began its US national tour at the Carson Center in Paducah, Kentucky, on December 1, 2022, with tour stops announced into October 2023.
-Justin Collette plays the title role, with Isabella Esler as Lydia, Britney Coleman as Barbara and Will Burton as Adam and Karmine Alers as Maxine; Timbers again directed and Gallagher choreographed.
+The production is playing a thirteen-week return engagement at the Palace Theatre on Broadway, with mostly the U.S. national tour cast, which began on October 8, 2025.
+The cast includes touring cast members Justin Collette in the title role, Isabella Esler as Lydia and Will Burton as Adam, with Megan McGinnis as Barbara.

-South Korea (2021)